 Diane Keaton practically arrived on the scene as a style icon even before all the ties, hats, and high-waisted pants that became synonymous with her wardrobe after she starred in 1977’s Annie Hall.
 As it turned out, that was just the beginning: She quickly became the queen of menswear with a love of suits that’s now spanned more than four decades (and may still be inspiring fits from the likes of Bella Hadid).
 The Academy Award winner has adopted other signatures in that time, too: Her red carpet appearances are all but guaranteed to feature either gingham print, piles of pearls, heels with socks, Babadook-style hat, or elegant, obscuring garbs that are essentially glorified body bags.
-In celebration of her 76th birthday, revisit some of Keaton’s best red-carpet ensembles over the years.
+Revisit some of Keaton’s best red-carpet ensembles over the years.

 Keaton fittingly channeled Annie Hall to accept the Best Actress Oscar for her role in the film at the 50th Annual Academy Awards.

 Her penchant for suits made for her and then-boyfriend Warren Beatty’s matching couple style moment later that year at the opening night of a Richard Avedon at the Met.

 Checkers and two different types of stripes?
 Keaton went all out with prints for one of her first looks of the ‘80s.

 No one wears a baggy suit like Keaton, as showcased at the opening of

 A Mom’s Life in Hollywood.
 FilmMagic, Inc/Getty Images

 A hint of piles of necklaces to come at the Scleroderma Research Foundation Benefit in 1993.

 Equal parts biker chic and Hollywood glamour at the 1994 Golden Globes.

 Keaton matched her hair with a white suit and sneakers at a Los Angeles screening of